 Fair guessing chain Basic Technical Framework

-Guessing chain based on the bottom of the block chain Intelligent contract mechanism to establish a basic technical framework, a total of four layers: the public chain bottom token, large data and AI layer, smart contract layer and service expansion layer.
+Guessing chain based on smart contract mechanism to establish a basic technical framework, consisting of a total of four layers: the public chain bottom token, large data and AI layer, smart contract layer and service expansion layer.
 The first layer is the public chain of the bottom token, which is used to issue the withdrawal of the encrypted currency FGE, as a certificate of equity and platform-approved trading methods; The second layer is large data and AI layer, large data base for the top of the entertainment activities of the application provides a variety of data support, AI layer in which the AI technology can also provide a series of auxiliary functions, including intelligent betting, intelligent identification and so on.
 The third layer is the Intelligent contract layer (smart Contract), which is based on the public chain of guessing intelligent contract layer, you can customize a variety of entertainment Guess scene of the intelligent contract template, in addition to provide the packaging of Intelligent contract API, as a toolkit to provide customers, to facilitate the custom development Guess project, Open the vertical field Guess market; the fourth floor is the service development layer, Fair guessing chain platform (FGSP) will assist customers to graft their own distributed applications, customers can build their own private chain on the basis of the public chain, to create closed and specific scale of the exclusive entertainment Guess community, using the platform to provide the center of the IM tool Set Guess entertainment, Intimate social integration.
 Fair guessing chain Platform will provide a series of low-level data access and interface based on multiple languages, providing a series of services including registration, transaction record, ownership certificate, data query engine and so on.

 Picture3.
 Fair guessing chain Basic Frame Diagram